-What is a personal umbrella policy?
+What is a Personal Umbrella Policy?

-Umbrella liability insurance policies provide two types of coverage:
+Generally, PUPs provide two types of coverage:

-- Liability protection outside or in addition to that provided by the “underlying” policies.
+- Liability protection outside, or in addition to, that provided by the underlying policies.

-What does a PUP cover?
+What does the PUP cover?

 - Defamation of character

 - Libel – written form of defamation

 - Slander – verbal form of defamation